'It is the piercing star~'

 They pulled at the edges of the metal slabs and slid through, walking past an unused kitchen.
 Given how many times they had walked in and out of this house, they always held the impression that it was akin to travelling through a time capsule, as beyond the kitchen, they were in an armoury of sorts, as if they jumped a generation or two.
 Weapons of various shapes and sizes sorted in a row of plastic wash basins.
 A Qassam rocket was in a dusty trophy cabinet, a relic from a previous conflict, amongst many others.

-“Gone were the days when we were short of weapons, fighting with puny things like that.”
+“Gone were the days when we were short of weapons, fighting with puny

 The voice came from the far corner and from that darkness, a man emerged, limping.
 A battle scar, a faint burgundy etching on his pale thigh, shone in the light.
 He slumped into the nearest chair, in front of a dirtied table.